Don’t hesitate to contact us if you can’t find an answer

 The product (technically called a Target of Evaluation (TOE).
 These evaluations can include:

-A Security Target is the document that defines the Target of Evaluation (TOE), that is, the product configuration and version, and scope of security functionality being evaluated.
+A Security Target is the document that defines the Target of Evaluation (TOE), that is, the product configuration version, and scope of security functionality to be assessed.
 The CC allows the TOE to be all or part of a product or system.
 The Security Target is put together using CC constructs and includes a threat model, environmental assumptions, security objectives, security functional requirements and security assurance requirements.
-A Security Target may conform to a Protection Profile but may be optional in some schemes).
-A Security Target (written by vendor) goes beyond a Protection Profile (written by consumer) by including a description of how the product achieves the defined requirements.
+The ST is prepared by the vendor and may optionally claim conformance to one or more Protection Profiles (PP).
+Unlike a PP—typically created from the consumer’s perspective—the ST describes in detail how the product meets the defined security requirements.

-An Evaluation Assurance Level (EAL) is a predefined set of assurance requirements ranging from EAL1 (Functionally Tested) to EAL7 (Formally Verified Design and Tested).
-A Protection Profile or Security Target may reference an Evaluation Assurance Level (EAL) or may instead specify a custom set of assurance requirements.
+An Evaluation Assurance Level (EAL) is one of several predefined sets of assurance requirements ranging from EAL1 (Functionally Tested) to EAL7 (Formally Verified Design and Tested).
+A Protection Profile or Security Target may reference an Evaluation Assurance Level (EAL), or, alternatively, describe a custom assurance package tailored to their requirements rather than using a predefined EAL.

 CC certification only applies to the configurations and versions specified by the certified Security Target.
-So for example, if your product goes from v1.0 to v1.0.1, the certificate no longer applies to that new version.
-Some schemes may offer longer certificate validity with certain update provisions.
-There is however a process called Assurance Continuity to accommodate product changes.
+For example, if a certified product is updated from version 1.0 to 1.0.1, the original certificate does not automatically apply to the new version.
+Some certification schemes may offer longer certificate validity with update provisions, provided the changes are assessed and approved.
+In most cases, product changes are handled through the Assurance Continuity process.

-Assurance Continuity allows minor changes to be performed to an evaluated product and subsequent versions appended to the original CC certificate.
-Where changes are security related (and are classified as ‘major’), Assurance Continuity allows these changes to be rapidly evaluated through ‘re-evaluation’, which utilizes results from the original evaluation.
+Assurance Continuity allows minor, non-security-impacting changes to be appended to the existing CC certificate without a full re-evaluation.
+In cases where changes are security-relevant (and are classified as ‘major’), Assurance Continuity allows these changes to be rapidly evaluated through ‘re-evaluation’, which utilizes results from the original evaluation.

-Further details about the Assurance Continuity program are included in the Common Criteria Recognition Arrangement (CCRA) Supporting Documents at https://www.commoncriteriaportal.org/cc/#supporting
+Further details about the Assurance Continuity program are included in the Common Criteria Recognition Arrangement (CCRA).

 CC certified products have undergone a rigorous evaluation process performed by accredited third-party security labs in accordance with internationally accepted criteria and a government-managed framework.
 Specific advantages include:

-A certification which ensures that the product itself is secure and independently verified on a desired EAL level.
-Common Criteria certifications are one of the common and internationally standardized information security solutions in the world.
-Thanks to the CCRA (Common Criteria Recognition Arrangement ) and further mutual agreements, the certified product owners are in the especial position, where selling their product worldwide not only in compliance with expected information technology security requirements (which is a CC certification in the most cases when it comes to tenders), but the evidence of the product’s compliance of up to date international professional standards.
+A Common Criteria (CC) certification provides independent assurance that an IT product meets defined security requirements at a specified Evaluation Assurance Level (EAL).
+Common Criteria certifications are one of the widely recognized, and internationally standardized information security solutions in the world.
+Thanks to the CCRA (Common Criteria Recognition Arrangement ) and further mutual agreements, the certified product owners are in the especial position, where marketing their product worldwide not only in compliance with expected information technology security requirements (which is a CC certification in the most cases when it comes to tenders), but the evidence of the product’s compliance of up to date international professional standards.

 Such certifications are mainly requested by the developers.
 In case you are in the process of creating a new software or hardware product, you have probably come across the opportunity to secure your product to a certain level.
 Common Criteria evaluations are for those, who are already prepared for such IT security challenges or welcome the work which leads to a globally acceptable high-end security certification.

-CCLab is accredited by the Italian Scheme OCSI (Organismo di Certificazione della Sicurezza Informatica) and also the German Scheme BSI (Bundesamt für Sicherheit in der Informationstechnik), which are part of CCRA and SOGIS as well.
+CCLab is accredited by the Italian OCSI (Organismo di Certificazione della Sicurezza Informatica) and also the Dutch TrustCB, which are part of the EUCC scheme.

 (Protection profiles for secure signature creation device – Part 2: “Device with Key Generation”)